 Another potential disadvantage is that you may wish to do some work on the property.
 You are perhaps thinking about remodelling or adding an extension to increase your potential rental income.
-Most investors would want to do this work once the sale is completed and then rent the property out when the work is done.
+Most investors would want to do this work after the sale and then rent the property out after completing the work.

 Unless you have a particularly agreeable tenant, you cannot do this sort of development work with a tenant in situ.
-You might also wish to increase the rent that the sitting tenant pays, but this cannot be done until the tenancy is up for renewal.
+You might also wish to increase the rent that the sitting tenant pays, but you cannot do so until the tenancy is up for renewal.

 None of these are significant issues, though, and you will know about them when you make the decision to buy.
 Nobody likes nasty surprises, after all.

 When dealing with tenants, it’s vital to remain on the right side of the law.
 OpenRent can support you, having partnered with Legal Action, the eviction and housing law specialists.
 This will save you becoming overwhelmed, trying to pick a path through money and possession claims, bailiffs and more.